 However the processes and how they are done will be the same.
 Each prepares the body for the next process and shortcuts only take away from the desired result.

 Anything other than this is not Panchakarma or the Physician has decided that following a similar schedule may not be good for your ailment.

 Actors: Two attendants, one wooden bed and a jumpy patient.

-Enter patient, strip and dress in a disposable undergarment and lie on the wooden bed called ‘pathy’.
+Enter the patient, strip, and dress in a disposable undergarment and lie on the wooden bed called ‘pathy’.

 Once the facial massage is done, the head is tilted back and 7-10 drops of medicated oil is applied in each nostril.
 This is called ‘Nasyam‘ ( nuh-syum).
 The quantity and type of nasal medicine is determined by your ailment, tolerance and body type.
 One is supposed to pull the medicine into the oral cavity through the soft palate and spit out the phlegm, which is laden with toxins and must never be swallowed.

 Oiling the nostrils is followed by blindfolding and steaming of the face and back.
 More phlegm comes up as the pores soften.
 The attendants help spit it out.